 Strategies for Scalping

-Simple put, you are going to get better results by looking for bounces instead of continuations.
+Simply put, you are going to get better results by looking for reversals instead of continuations.
 This will tend to mean trading against the trend, or at least the short-term trend.
 Do not worry about that.
 What you need to do are look for levels that are likely to provide a bounce.
 They key levels to look for can be found as follows:

-Highs and lows of previous days, weeks and months, especially where that end of the cdle is wicky.
+Highs and lows of previous days, weeks, and months, especially where that end of the candle has a relatively long wick.

 Weekly and monthly opens.